H-1B case tracker, built for petition beneficiaries.

 What is H-1B?

-For cap-subject H-1B, the annual cycle works like this: USCIS opens the online registration window in early March (typically March 1–17).
-If demand exceeds the cap — which it has every year since 2014 — USCIS conducts a computer-generated lottery to select registrations.
-Selected employers then have 90 days to file the full I-129 petition package, which includes a certified Labor Condition Application (LCA) from the Department of Labor, the job offer letter, the beneficiary's credentials, and the filing fee.
+For cap-subject H-1B, USCIS announces a registration period each March.
+If demand exceeds the cap (which it has every year since 2014), USCIS conducts a computer-generated selection process.
+Selected employers then receive a filing window for the full I-129 petition package, which includes a certified Labor Condition Application (LCA) from the Department of Labor, the job offer letter, the beneficiary's credentials, and the filing fee.
 H-1B status begins October 1 of that fiscal year for most cap cases.

 Once USCIS receives the I-129, your case gets a receipt number (format: IOE- or EAC/LIN/SRC/WAC followed by 10 digits) you can track on my.uscis.gov.
 USCIS posts updates at each stage: receipt, biometrics if required, RFE if issued, and final decision.
 GreenLight decodes each of those status messages into plain English, so you and your employer's attorney know where the petition stands and whether any action is needed.